sidihamady/Shockley-Queisser/README.md

 The command-line mode is useful to perform specific calculations such as multijunction solar cell efficiency.

-Two examples are given in the included [ShockleyQueisserTJ.py](ShockleyQueisserTJ.py) and [ShockleyQueisserDJ.py](ShockleyQueisserDJ.py) files.
+Two multijunction solar cell examples are given in the included [ShockleyQueisserTJ.py](ShockleyQueisserTJ.py) and [ShockleyQueisserDJ.py](ShockleyQueisserDJ.py) files.
 The execution of [ShockleyQueisserTJ.py](ShockleyQueisserTJ.py) gives the following output:

 ![ShockleyQueisserTJ.py text output](screenshot3.png)